observablehq/plot/docs/marks/raster.md

 ```
 :::

-The image above starts to be readable, but it would be frustrating not to do more with this dataset.
-It contains many measurements, painstakingly sampled across England, and we should try and extend them to create a complete map.
-This is the role of the **interpolate** methods of the raster mark.
-Methods, plural, because there is more than one way to do spatial interpolation.
+The image above starts to be readable, but it would be frustrating to not do more with this data given all the effort that went into collecting it!
+Fortunately the raster mark’s **interpolate** option can quickly produce a continuous image.

-But with the raster mark’s **interpolate** option, we can see a continuous image!
-The *nearest* interpolation method assigns the value of the each pixel in the raster grid based on the nearest sample in the dataset.
+The *nearest* interpolator assigns the value of each pixel in the grid using the nearest sample in the data.
 In effect, this produces a Voronoi diagram.

 :::plot defer
 ```js